SAP-samples/abap-platform-rap-opensap/week4/README.md

 # README file for WEEK 4: DEALING WITH EXISTING CODE
-In week 4, you are going to build an UI service for an SAP Fiori elements based app using the unmanaged runtime implementation which allows the integration of existing business logic (i.e. Brownfield implementation).
+In week 4, you are going to build a UI service for a transactional SAP Fiori elements-based app using the unmanaged runtime implementation which allows the integration of existing business logic (i.e. Brownfield implementation).

 # HANDS-ON EXERCISES
 The information on the hands-on exercises for week 4 will be made available in a timely manner.